shamansir/node-elm-repl/README.md

 So if you (yet) don't care about [Elm language](http://elm-lang.org), you shouldn't be interested.
 Actually, even if you are a big fan of the [Elm language](http://elm-lang.org) (like me, since 0.15), there's totally no guarantee that this package could be interesting to you too.

 Why?
 Because it actually does exactly what [`elm-repl`](https://github.com/elm-lang/elm-repl) does.
 Even less.
 It just gets the types of expressions, no values.
-But... what... changes... everything... is... this package does it completely in node.js!!
+But... what... changes... everything... is... this package does it completely with node.js!!

 And it calculates all the expressions types you asked for just with one single call of `elm-make` (original `elm-repl` currently recompiles everything on every new input).

-This makes this REPL three times faster and three times awesomer, since it gives you access to the JSONified structure of the type, instead of just string.
+This makes this REPL three times faster and three times awesomer, since it gives you access to the JSONified structure of the type, instead of just a boring string.

 How it got to be so fast and good?
 Read [How it was done?](#how-it-was-done) below for the nice story and some technical details.

-NB: It's work-in-progress, so at some moment you could discover that it's not parsing records, for example (just for example!) or something even worse.
-If you find such case, please don't panic, just please follow at least some of the steps described in [Contribute](#how-to-contribute) section.
+NB: It's work-in-progress, so at some moment you could discover that it parses no records, for example (just for example!) or something even worse.
+If you find such case, please don't panic, please just follow at least some of the steps described in [Contribute](#how-to-contribute) section.

 ## How to use it with Node.js?